Abuse of Minors-Obligation to Report Policy

 Responsible Computing and Use of College Resources

-The Policy for Responsible Computing and Use of College Resources regulates the use of the College's network resources at Goldey-Beacom College.
+The Policy for Responsible Computing and Use of College Resources regulates the use of the network and technology resources at Goldey-Beacom College.
 All network users must comply with local, state, and federal laws relating to copyright, security, and electronic media.

-The Office of Information Technology (OIT) assigns a network account to network users for accessing the College Technology Resources which include the following:
+The Office of Information Technology (OIT) assigns a network account to GBC users for accessing the College's technology resources which include the following:

 - Campus Web

 - Cyber Café

 - gbcALERT System